TeachmanLab/MT-Data-CalmThinkingStudy/README.md

 # MT-Data-CalmThinkingStudy

 This repository is the knowledge base for the MindTrails Calm Thinking Study (R01) dataset.
-For more information about the Calm Thinking study, see [the Calm Thinking wiki](https://sites.google.com/a/virginia.edu/mindtrails-wiki/studies/calmthinking).
+For more information about the Calm Thinking study, see the [Calm Thinking page](https://sites.google.com/a/virginia.edu/mindtrails-wiki/studies/calmthinking) of the [MindTrails wiki](https://sites.google.com/a/virginia.edu/mindtrails-wiki/).

 Table of Contents
 1. [Previous Names](#previous-names)